Mwi-haki/alx-system_engineering-devops/0x00-shell_basics/README.md

 first script is setting bash
-second script displays current directory contents,including the hidden in a long format
+second script displays current directory user and group IDs numerrically and hidden files in a long format